Liverpools leading pain free and cosmetic dental practice

 Who may suit an alternative better?

 Not every cosmetic concern needs veneers.
-Whitening can be better where colour is the only issue.
+Whitening is often better where colour is the only issue.
 Composite bonding can be more conservative for small chips and modest shape changes.
-Orthodontics can be more sensible when the real problem is alignment.
-Crowns may be more appropriate if teeth are heavily restored or weakened.
+Orthodontics may be the smarter route when alignment is the real problem.
+Crowns may suit teeth that are already heavily restored or weakened.

-Read more in our guide to alternatives to porcelain veneers.
+Read more in our guide to other veneer alternatives.

 Refined smile design